prmadev/prma/content/posts/moving_is_pure.md

 ## Intro {#intro}

-The act of moving arguments within Rust's functions serves as a compelling means to uphold the purity of the function.
-By embracing this practice, we ensure that the function operates on unique ownership of its inputs, preserving the integrity and immutability of data, which are fundamental tenets of functional programming.
+The act of moving arguments within <span class="language">Rust</span>'s functions serves as a compelling means to uphold the _purity_ of the function.
+By embracing this practice, we ensure that the function operates on unique ownership of its inputs, preserving the integrity and _immutability_ of data, which are fundamental tenets of _functional programming_.

-## Moving a Variable to a Function in Rust Doesn't Make It Impure {#moving-a-variable-to-a-function-in-rust-doesn-t-make-it-impure}
+## Moving a Variable to a Function in <span class="language">Rust</span> Doesn't Make It Impure {#moving-a-variable-to-a-function-in-doesn-t-make-it-impure}

-So as an introduction, if you don't know Rust.
+So as an introduction, if you don't know <span class="language">Rust</span>.

-In Rust, we have this concept of moving variables.
+In <span class="language">Rust</span>, we have this concept of _moving_ variables.
 It is like this:

 ```rust
 //  A variable is made.